glasgowneuro/attys-scope/python/README.md

 Python scripts to demonstrate how to process data with attys-scope.

-All realtime demos read the data via the UDP port 65000.
-Make sure attys_scope's broadcast is on.

 ## plot_demo_data.py
 Plots data from a file recorded by attys_scope.